Paris Barclay: Personal life

 Openly gay since late in his college days, he was a regular contributor to The Advocate for several years.
 Barclay married food-industry executive Christopher Barclay (né Mason), his partner of 10 years, in 2008.
 They have 2 children.

-He's named Nashville, Airplane!, Dunkirk, and West Side Story (both versions) among his favorite movies and influences.
+Barclay named West Side Story, Do the Right Thing, Citizen Kane, Schindler's List and It's a Wonderful Life as his favorite movies and influences.